EvolEcolGroup/pastclim/README.md

 If something does not work, check the [issues on GitHub](https://github.com/EvolEcolGroup/pastclim/issues) to see whether the problem has already been reported.
 If not, feel free to create an new issue.
-Please make sure you provide [a reproducible example](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example) for the developers to investigate the issue.
+Please make sure you provide [a reproducible example](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example) for the developers to investigate the problem.

+---

 ### Error in x\$.self\$finalize()